What is this?

 What is the Commission doing?

-The EC works closely with policy-makers to support the development of higher education policies in EU countries in line with the Education and Training 2020 strategy (ET2020).
+The European Commission works closely with policy-makers to support the development of higher education policies in EU countries in line with the Education and Training 2020 strategy (ET2020).
 The modernisation agenda for higher education fixes five key priorities for higher education in the EU:

 increasing the number of higher education graduates;